Learn. Partner. Journey. Together.

 Crux, North Park’s discipleship cohort for first-year students, provides a deep dive into all three of the University’s distinctives: Crux is deeply Christian, relationally intercultural, and intentionally city-centered in all that we do.
 Open to students from all majors and church backgrounds, Crux is a community of students who follow Jesus together throughout their first year at North Park.
 With curricular and co-curricular elements, Crux provides a holistic approach to transformation in Christ, equipping students for a lifelong journey of faith and formation.

 Discipleship Philosophy: Dynamism

-Dunamis is the New Testament Greek word from which we get the English word “dynamic.”
-Our discipleship philosophy is meant to be as dynamic as the lifestyle that Jesus came to establish.
-It is rooted not in doctrinal beliefs but in relationships and our mutual pursuit of Jesus, who came not to rearrange our intellectual furniture or create a conformist culture, but rather, to transform all life.
+The word “dynamic” is derived from the New Testament Greek word, “dunamis.”
+Our discipleship is meant to be as dynamic as the lifestyle that Jesus came to establish.
+It is rooted not in doctrinal beliefs but in real relationships and our mutual pursuit of Jesus, who came not to bolster our beliefs or create a conformist culture, but rather, to transform all life.